DrOverbuild/WhosAFK-PaperMC/README.md

 While AFK, mobs do not target or damage players, nor do players loose hunger.

 When the plugin is disabled, the 'afkers' team is removed from the main scoreboard.

+## Installation
+1. Go to the [Releases page](https://github.com/DrOverbuild/WhosAFK-PaperMC/releases) to grab the latest stable version.
+2. Download the latest JAR file
+3. Copy to the `plugins` folder where your server is running
+4. Restart your server